 Subject Commitment Approval authority (where applicable) Timing Bushfire Bushfire protection measures are to be provided in accordance with ABPPs Bushfire Protection Assessment (November 2008), Figure 8 - Residential and Special Uses APZ of the concept approval, or where not specified, in accordance with Planning for Bushfire Protection 2006 (PfBP).
 Consent authority (DoP or Council) Prior to or accompanying individual project / development application Fire Management Prior to or accompanying individual project / The existing Estate Fire Management Plan will be progressively updated to address the provision of APZs, vegetation and fuel management within the Estate.
 It will include: development applications establishment and management of vegetation within APZs as landscaped gardens or where it extends into existing bushland, providing crown separation and a managed, discontinuous understorey; specifying ownership and management of APZs and residual vegetation to either the Australian Conference Association; or on non-ACA retained land, the owners of the land under an 88B Easement provision.
-Emergency Planning Prior to occupation of buildings within the first stage of development An Emergency Liaison Committee (ELC) will be established by the Australian Conference Association (ACA) with a requirement that: or development - The ELC Chair Person is to attend the Local Emergency Management Committee (LEMC) meetings. - The ELC is to provide the LEMC and the Emergency Service Combat Agencies / Support Welfare Agencies with the emergency planning protocols and issues related to land uses within the Estate. - The ELC Chair Person is to coordinate annual inspections of Estate facilities by the Emergency Service Combat Agencies.
+Emergency Planning Prior to occupation of buildings within the first stage An Emergency Liaison Committee (ELC) will be established by the Australian Conference Association (ACA) with a requirement that: of development - The ELC Chair Person is to attend the Local Emergency Management Committee (LEMC) meetings.
+The ELC is to provide the LEMC and the Emergency Service Combat Agencies / Support Welfare Agencies with the emergency planning protocols and issues related to land uses within the Estate. - The ELC Chair Person is to coordinate annual inspections of Estate facilities by the Emergency Service Combat Agencies.
 A Fire Emergency / Evacuation Plan will be developed for the Estate.
 Utilities Direct liaison is to occur to determine utility and service requirements for each stage of development.
 Augmentation to ensure adequate capacity must be provided to support proposed development, as required.
 Utility and service providers Prior to construction of any subsequent stage of development Geotechnical A detailed, intrusive, geotechnical assessment is to be undertaken prior to detailed design of proposed development.
 Prior to or accompanying project / development applications Transfer of lands An appropriate public authority or community based organisation must be identified, as part of environmental offset arrangements, for the transfer ownership of conservation lands within the Estate.
-Prior to or accompanying the first project / development application or bushfire management works affecting existing vegetation Residential car share scheme A residential car share scheme will be established and levies applied to future medium and high density residential dwellings.
+In the event that negotiations for transferral of ownership fail, the land will be retained in private ownership.
+Prior to or accompanying the first project / development application or bushfire management works affecting existing vegetation In any case, the land owner will be responsible for the ongoing implementation of the biodiversity management plan.

+Subject Commitment Approval authority (where applicable) Timing Residential car share scheme A residential car share scheme will be established and levies applied to future medium and high density residential dwellings.
+Details of the scheme will be provided as part of an overall carparking management strategy.
 Prior to occupation of any subsequent stage of residential development Staging Detailed staging plans will be provided for each precinct identified in Figure 33 - Precinct Plan of the concept approval.
 Consent authority (DoP or Council) Prior to or accompanying the first project / development application within each precinct, but excluding that development identified in Section 8.8 and Figure 89 of the concept plan.